wp-plugins/lastfm-live/readme.txt

 Widget to display your recently played tracks from last.fm LIVE!
 Which means the widget will display the song you are currently listening to (provided that you are scrobbling to last.fm) along with your chosen number of previously played songs.

-This is the initial release for last.fm Live with and it has fairly limited features at this stage,  This is set to change in the coming weeks and months and so if you would like to see a certain feature, let me know.
+This is the initial release for last.fm Live with and while it has fairly limited features at this stage, it is more than stable enough for everyday use.
+Extending the feature set is still on my list of things to do sometime in the near future. ;)

 Some planned Features: